cgkineo/adapt-articleBlockSlider/README.md

 adapt-articleBlockSlider
 ========================

-A simple left and right slider for an article's blocks
+A simple left and right or tabbing slider for an article's blocks